Particular/docs.particular.net/nservicebus/messaging/validation-dataannotations.md

 include: validationoutgoing

 Messages can then be decorated with DataAnnotations attributes.
-For example to make a property required use  the [RequiredAttribute](https://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.requiredattribute.aspx):
+For example, to make a property required use the [RequiredAttribute](https://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.requiredattribute.aspx):

 snippet: DataAnnotations_message